 This class is a creative and innovative introduction to basic modern dance vocabulary and curriculum.
 The Steffi Method uses structured sequences and dances to teach rhythm, patterns and levels.
 Basic composition studies are introduced in a supportive atmosphere to develop the individual voice of each dancer as well as encouraging dancers to work collaboratively.
 Self-expression and confidence building exercises are an essential part of the class.

-Modern III (3-5th) continues to develop a more thorough understanding of modern technique while focusing on proper alignment, strength building and flexibility.
-Articulation of the spine, control in floor work, traveling, jumps and musicality are a main focus of the class.
-Dancers continue to develop their improvisation and composition skills while working individually and in collaboration.
+This introductory Modern class for pre-teens focuses on developing an understanding of modern technique while highlighting proper alignment, strength building, and flexibility.
+Articulation of the spine, control in floor work, traveling, jumps, and musicality are a main focus of this class.
+Plus, dancers get to develop improvisational and composition skills while working individually and in collaboration.

 Modern IV (5th-7th) focuses on defining a more challenging vocabulary and curriculum while continuing to strengthen alignment, core and flexibility.
 Dancers will gain a better understanding of more advanced center and floor work while continuing to develop their Improvisation and composition studies.